stainful/cleancoderules/README.md

 ```

 # Single Responsibility Principle
 Ideally every method, class or just any abstraction should only do one thing.
 So the only reason to change the abstraction is the change of requirements.
-I don't beleive in Open Closed Principle cause it overcomplicates thing, but follow the idea that we should mix levels of abstraction:
+I don't beleive in Open-Closed Principle cause it overcomplicates thing, but follow the idea that we shouldn't mix levels of abstractions:
 * _low level_
   - working with files
   - http requests